bids-standard/bids-website/docs/getting_started/folders_and_files/derivatives.md

 It is important to note that their contents must not affect the interpretation of the nested or containing datasets.

-It is also possible to completely avoid nesting of datasets by simply placing them in a folder containing both `sourcedata/` and `derivatives/` at the same time:
+It is also possible to completely avoid nesting of "raw" datasets into "derivative" datasets (or vice versa), by simply placing them in a folder containing both `sourcedata/` and `derivatives/`:

 ```bash
 my_study/